-A Chinese businessman from Shanghai set out to open Budapest’s best sushi restaurant.
-The result is Sushi Ocean, a casual but pricey below-ground spot on a downtown side street.
-When you enter, don't be surprised when the entire staff, donning traditional outfits, cheerfully greets you in Japanese.
+Sushi Ocean is a pricey below-ground sushi restaurant on a downtown side street in Budapest.
+As you enter the premises, don't flinch if the staff, donning traditional outfits, greets you cheerfully in unison (in Japanese).
 If sushi is what you came for, try to sit at the counter to appreciate the craftsmanship that goes into transforming the raw fish and grains of rice into beautifully shaped nigiri.